The Screener, The Feed, and Paper Trail have changed my personal email experience to focus on the important and not stress about the rest.

 The following unique feature of Hey email is The Paper Trail.
-You can mark emails from specific contacts to go directly to your Paper Trail.
-This is intended for your receipts, statements, invoices, confirmations, etc. It is the email that you need to receive but rarely reply to.
+You can mark emails from specific contacts directly to your Paper Trail.
+This is intended for your receipts, statements, invoices, confirmations, etc. It is the email that you need to receive but rarely replies to.

 I use the Paper Trail as intended.
 I skim through it when I have a few minutes.
 I can see from the email subject what it is, and 98% of the time, I have no action to take.
 I don’t need to interact with each email, marking it as read or archiving.
 I only interact with it if necessary.

 Do you need to use Hey email to get these features?
 Yes, and no. It’s a mindset change more than anything.

 - Set up filters to move newsletters and marketing to a specific folder or label.